 Step 3: I used a jig saw to cut the top of the dresser.
 I had to fit it and make a few adjustments until it fit well.

 Step 4: The dresser/now cabinet needed a facelift.
 The color and designs were beautiful but I wanted it to look new so I used my go to jel stain on it!
 I used black on the top to add a small border and I used a very light coat of java on the face of the cabinet.
-There are links to the stain at the end of this article.
-I have used jel stain on so many projects and absolutely love it.
+I’ve used jel stain on so many projects and absolutely love it.
 I added a couple coats of poly to the top to protect it.

 Step 6: I painted the doors with the black jel stain.
-I did not need to poly the doors.
-I added some hinges and knobs and attached the doors to the cab LOVE jel stain and have completed a few diffreent projects with it.
-Check out my wood railing transformation and my dining table thrifty makeover.
+Often with jel stain you don’t need a coat of poly.
+I did not poly the doors.
+I added some hinges and knobs and attached the doors to the cabinet.
+I LOVE jel stain and have completed a few different projects with it.
+Check out my wood railing transformation and my dining table thrifty makeover .

 Step 7: I used one of the drawer bottoms as a floor shelf inside the cabinet and just cut out around the pedestal, painted it and glued it in place and then placed the cabinet around the sink.